Kalixie/Single-Cell-RNA-seq-Analysis-of-Macrophage-Responses-to-Influenza-Infection-in-Mice/README.md

 </div>

 ##### Figure 6: Feature plots of cell type marker genes.
 Expression of Cd3d (T cells), Cd19 (B cells), Adgre1 (macrophages), and Omp (olfactory sensory neurons) projected onto the UMAP embedding.
-Color intensity in purple reflects expression level.
+Color intensity in purple reflects the expression level.
 Grey indicates no detected expression within the cluster.

-Automated cell type annotation using SingleR with the MouseRNAseqData reference assigned labels to 13 identified clusters.
-Cell populations included Macrophages, Monocytes, T cells, NK cells, B cells, Granulocytes, Neurons, Fibroblasts, Epithelial cells, Endothelial cells, Erythrocytes, and Adipocytes.
-Separation was clear between most of the groups, although Fibroblasts had a spread out structure.
-Feature plots of marker genes specific to cell clusters confirmed the annotation assignments with Cd3d expression in the T cell cluster, Cd19 in the B cell cluster, Adgre1 in the Macrophage cluster, and Omp showed strong specific expression in the Neuron cluster consistent with the presence of olfactory sensory neurons.
+Automated cell type annotation using SingleR with the MouseRNAseqData reference assigned labels to 12 identified clusters.
+Cell populations included Macrophages, Monocytes, T cells, NK cells, B cells, Granulocytes, Neurons, Fibroblasts, Epithelial cells, Endothelial cells, Erythrocytes, and Adipocytes (Figure 5).
+Separation was clear between most of the groups, although Fibroblasts had a spread-out structure.
+Feature plots of marker genes specific to cell clusters confirmed the annotation assignments with Cd3d expression in the T cell cluster, Cd19 in the B cell cluster, Adgre1 in the Macrophage cluster, and Omp showed strong specific expression in the Neuron cluster, consistent with the presence of olfactory sensory neurons (Figure 6).

 <div align="center">